Adversarial Graph Disentanglement: Methodology

 \subsection{Component-Specific Aggregation for Micro-Disentanglement}

-Based on an important assumption, i.e., the links between nodes are formed by the interaction of different latent factors, our DBGAN learn disentangled components by aggregating the different neighborhood information of the node to achieve the micro-disentanglement.
+Based on an important assumption, i.e., the links between nodes are formed by the interaction of different latent factors, our ADGCN learns disentangled components by aggregating the different neighborhood information of the node to achieve the micro-disentanglement.

 Intuitively, if node $u$ and its neighbor node $v$ are similar in the $k$-th component space, the link between the two nodes is likely caused by the factor $k$.
 Furthermore, for a subset $\mathbf{N}_{k}(u) \subseteq \mathbf{N}(u)$, if all nodes in $\mathbf{N}_{k}(u)$ are connected to node $u$ due to factor $k$, these nodes should also be similar and form a cluster with $u$ in the $k$-th component space.
-It is worth noting that the above two points correspond to the first-order proximity and the second-order proximity respectively in the topological structure formed by the factor $k$, respectively~\cite{LINE}.
+It is worth noting that the above two points correspond to the first-order and the second-order proximities in the topological structure formed by the factor $k$, respectively~\cite{LINE}.
 Based on these two points, DisenGCN~\cite{DisenGCN} proposed a neighborhood routing mechanism, which was also followed by~\cite{IPGDN}.
-However, neighborhood routing mechanism merely considers the restriction on the separability of inter-component and constrains that each neighbor should belong to only one component space, ignoring multi-relations among nodes.
+However, the neighborhood routing mechanism merely considers the restriction on the separability of inter-components.
+It also constrains that each neighbor should belong to only one component space, ignoring multi-relations among nodes.

 Motivated by the observations mentioned above, we propose a dynamic assignment mechanism as shown in Fig.~\ref{micro_disen} to achieve component-specific aggregation for micro disentanglement.
-Particularly, to characterize the interactive relationship between node $u$ and its neighbor node $v\in \mathbf{N}(u)$ in each component space, we define the \textbf{\textit{hubness score}} $p^{k}_{u \to v}$ and the \textbf{\textit{authority score}} $q^{k}_{v\to u}$ of node $u$ and $v$ in the $k$-th component space as follows:
+To characterize the interactive relationship between node $u$ and its neighbor node $v\in \mathbf{N}(u)$ in each component space, we define the \textbf{\textit{hubness score}} $p^{k}_{u \to v}$ and the \textbf{\textit{authority score}} $q^{k}_{v\to u}$ of node $u$ and $v$ in the $k$-th component space:

-where $s^{k}_{uv} = \cos(\mathbf{h}^{k}_{u}, \mathbf{c}^{k}_{v})$ denotes the similarity between the target node $u$ and its neighbor $v \in \mathbf{N}(u)$ in the $k$-th component space\footnote{To avoid numerical instability caused by inconsistent norms between different component spaces, $l_{2}$-normalization is adopted for $h^{k}_{u}$ and $c^{k}_{v}$ to facilitate the calculation of similarity.}.
+where $s^{k}_{uv} = \cos(\mathbf{h}^{k}_{u}, \mathbf{c}^{k}_{v})$ denotes the similarity between the target node $u$ and its neighbor $v$ in the $k$-th component space\footnote{To avoid numerical instability caused by inconsistent norms between different component spaces, $l_{2}$-normalization is adopted for $h^{k}_{u}$ and $c^{k}_{v}$ to facilitate the calculation of similarity.}.